martinlecs/rolodex/README.md

 - More robust error handling
 - Toggleable debug logging
 - Better documentation accessible within the CLI prompt
+- Automated CI and tag creation for distribution

 This tool is very easy to break if you go outside the happy path!
 Use at your own peril!